Subaru 1000: Prototype Subaru A-5

-Production model
+Subaru 1000 (A12)

 In 1963, Subaru tried again, with a new project code A-4, with a smaller 923 cc engine, front wheel drive, and an overall length of 3885 mm, a wheelbase of 2400 mm, a front wheel width of 1230 mm and a rear wheel width of 1220 mm, weighing 500 kg.
 The model was put into production; it was assigned production code A-63 and was eventually introduced as the Subaru 1000.
 For compactness and to ensure quietness of operation with vibration kept to a minimum, the engine was developed with water cooling instead of the originally intended air cooling in the A-5 concept.

 The Subaru 1000 was formally introduced on October 21, 1965, at the Hilton Hotel Tokyo, now known as the Hotel Tokyu Capitol.
 It was shown at the 12th Tokyo Motor Show Sunday October 29 later that year.
 It was available for purchase May 14, 1966 with a national release in Japan in October 1966.
-Its model code was A522.
-The two-door sedan, model A512 was introduced February 15, 1967, with a four-door van released September 14, 1967.
+Its initial model code was A522.

 These cars featured a unique water-cooled, horizontally opposed four-cylinder engine, with overhead valves operated by pushrods.
 Subaru engineers examined designs by Porsche, Renault, DKW and the Chevrolet Corvair, and concluded that it would be desirable to combine this type of engine with a front wheel drive system.
 The main problem in achieving this combination was the vibrations from universal joints, but in collaboration with the bearing maker Toyo Bearing (now known as NTN), the innovative "double offset joint" was devised.
 Modern Subarus still make use of horizontally opposed four-cylinder engines, albeit of a much greater capacity and with more modern overhead-cam-driven valves.

 As was typical of early front wheel drive cars, the 1000 featured inboard drum brakes up front to reduce unsprung suspension weight and an easier implementation of an independent front suspension (but atypically Subaru would retain this unusual design into the seventies).
 Other unique features of the 1000 were a lack of a heater core, the heating system took its warmth directly from the radiator, and a hybrid suspension system that used torsion bars in combination with coil springs (much like the front suspension of the Subaru 360).